@Generated(value="software.amazon.awssdk:codegen") public interface CloudDirectoryAsyncClient extends SdkClient, SdkAutoCloseable

 Use this API to evaluate all parents for an object.
 The call returns all objects from the root of the directory

 up to the requested object.
-The API returns the number of paths based on user-defined MaxResults
+The API returns the number of paths based on user-defined MaxResults, in

 case there are multiple paths to the parent.
 The order of the paths and nodes returned is consistent among